IGBagusAryaN/nextjs-authentication-profile/README.md

 # 👨‍💻 Next.js Profile App

-A profile management app built using **Next.js**, allowing users to create, update, and manage their personal profiles with interests and image upload support.
+A profile management app built using **Next.js**, allowing users to create, update, and manage their personal profiles with interests.

 ## ✨ Features